shnparker/shnparker/README.md

 ### :man_technologist: About Me

-I'm Shane Parker, a software engineer from Cape Town, South Africa.
+I'm Shane Parker.
+I'm a software engineer from Cape Town, South Africa.

 - :telescope: I specialise in front-end development and human-centric teams.

-- :seedling: When not working, I play games with his friends and enjoys exercising and relaxing with loved ones.
+- :seedling: I enjoy playing video games and spending time with my friends and family in my free time.

-- :zap: I co-founded Sitestack and Lineage Systems and am currently working for GoDaddy Inc.
+- :zap: I currently work at GoDaddy as part of the Web team responsible for the Studio Web product.

-- :mailbox: You can get in touch with me on [LinkedIn](https://www.linkedin.com/in/shnparker/) or drop me a mail at <a href="mailto:hey@shnparker.com">hey@shnparker.com</a>
+- :mailbox: You can get in touch with me on [LinkedIn](https://www.linkedin.com/in/shnparker/) or drop me an email at <a href="mailto:hey@shnparker.com">hey@shnparker.com</a>

 ---